facebook/zstd/CONTRIBUTING.md

         * You will have to iterate on your changes with feedback from other collaborators to reach a point where your pull request can be safely merged.
-        * To avoid too many comments on style and convention, make sure that you have a look at your style section below before creating a pull request.
+        * To avoid too many comments on style and convention, make sure that you have a look at our style section below before creating a pull request.
         * Eventually, someone from the zstd team will approve your pull request and not long after merge it into the dev branch.
     * Housekeeping: